The Right Honourable Lord Thomas

 Lord Chief Justice of England and Wales

-Brian Leveson was appointed as chairman of the Sentencing Council by the Lord Chief Justice, with the agreement of the Lord Chancellor.
-He held the position of Senior Presiding Judge for England and Wales for a three year term until December 2009.
+Colman Treacy was appointed as Chairman of the Sentencing Council by the Lord Chief Justice, with the agreement of the Lord Chancellor, in November 2013.

 District Judge (Magistrates' Court) Anne Arnold